Intermediate 5K Training Plan

 Individuals will want to choose this plan if they have been running regularly at least 3 to 4 times per week for 40 to 45-minutes.
 If you are currently running less, that is okay!
 You may want to consider starting or repeating the Beginner 5K training plan and building your fitness up to this Intermediate 5K plan.

-Purchase our intermediate 5k running plan on Final Surge for a one-time fee of $11.99 per plan here.
+Purchase this Intermediate 5K Running Plan on Final Surge for a one-time fee of $19.99 here.
 Digitally track your progress from start to finish of the training program.

-The terms in the Intermediate 5K training plan are defined inside the purchased plan, but let me define them for you here as well.
+The Intermediate 5K training plan terms are defined inside the purchased plan, but let me explain them for you here as well.

 Warm-Up: Run/Walk for 5 to 10 minutes at an easy effort before every workout (run days and cross-training days).
 A proper warm-up will help to gradually increase heart rate, improve circulation, loosen up muscles, and prepare you for a workout.